alex-santiago/NuGetTest/README.md

 # NuGet Project
-This project was created to ilustrate the creation and publishing of a NuGet Package.
+This project was created to illustrate the creation and publishing of a NuGet Package.
 It has two .NET projects:

-* CalcBasic - a .NET class library created to ilustrate the use of Nuget Packages.
+* CalcBasic - a .NET class library created to illustrate the use of Nuget Packages.
 It implements the four basic math operations on integers
-* CalcTest - a .NET console application that consumes the CalcBasic Package after it has been published in the nuget.org website
+* CalcTest - a .NET console application that consumes the CalcBasic Package after it has been published on the nuget.org website

 Documentation: